nando/pegthing/README.md

 To play, just run "lein run".

-This fork adds the ability to "go back" or restore the board to a previous state.
+This fork adds the ability to "go back" or restore the board to a previous state using the "b" key.